sfigg/commercialization-public/design/device-experiences/speechplatformdevices-hwguidelines.md

 2. Custom (i.e. non-Microsoft) Speech Enhancement Algorithms

-The scope of engineering recommendations are limited to a common set of typical user scenarios that are evaluated in the ***Speech Platform – Input Devices Recommendations*** specification.
+The scope of engineering recommendations are limited to a common set of typical user scenarios that are evaluated in the [Speech Platform: Input Device Recommendations](speechplatformdevicesrecommendations.md) specification.
 As some devices may have unique product use cases or scenarios, device manufacturers may elect to apply these engineering recommendations to them.

 Good component selection, acoustic design, and mechanical integration is important to capture the best possible audio to give a good experience rather than relying on the speech enhancement pipeline.
 Passing the engineering recommendations does not necessarily guarantee passing system performance criteria (i.e. Speech Accuracy and Voice Activation/KWS), but strongly increases the likelihood of doing so.